sdllc/controlr/README.md

 Third-Party Dependencies
 ------------------------

-ControlR depends on R and node.
-See build instructions.
-ControlR futher depends on [libuv][4] and [nlohmann::json][5], used under license and included in source distributions.
+controlR depends on R and node.
+See build instructions.  controlR futher depends on [libuv][4] and [nlohmann::json][5], used under license and included in source distributions.
 See the individual projects for license details.